VKCOM/noverify/docs/finding-false-positives.md

 > Note that you need to enter the NoVerify directory before running `grep`.

 We've found several locations inside `src/linter/block.go` that report that problem.
-They are the good starting point for the investigation.
+They are a good starting point for the investigation.

-Suppose you think that issue is fixed.
+Suppose you think that the issue is fixed.
 Re-run all tests:

 ```
 go test github.com/VKCOM/noverify/src/linttest
 ok  	github.com/VKCOM/noverify/src/linttest	1.244s
 ```

-If you see this `ok` message, all test are passed and you're golden.
+If you see this `ok` message, all tests are passed and you're golden.
 Send a pull request and celebrate your awesomeness.

-Your change can introduce new bugs that you may overlook during the development, this is why it's important to run all tests as opposet to running only your new tests.
+Your change can introduce new bugs that you may overlook during the development, this is why it's important to run all tests as opposed to running only your new tests.